Golden Gate Cemetery (San Francisco): Removal of the graves

 Starting in 1898, the burials stopped and by 1902, the city had banned any new burials.
 In 1909, the Board of Supervisors turned the land over to the San Francisco Parks Commission (now known as San Francisco Recreation & Parks Department).
 Over the next decade some of the graves were relocated to Colma, California.
-However not all graves had been properly exhumed, specifically from the Chinese portion of the cemetery.
+However, not all graves had been properly exhumed, especially from the Chinese portion of the cemetery.

 Present-day

 The site was replaced with Lincoln Park golf course, and the Legion of Honor museum (which opened in 1924).

-In 1993, the Legion of Honor Museum was renovating and during excavation near Lands End they discovered 700 bodies, and it's believed that there are many more still buried under the Lincoln Park Golf Course.
+In 1993, the Legion of Honor Museum was renovating and during excavation near Lands End they discovered 700 bodies, and it is believed that there are many more still buried under the Lincoln Park Golf Course.
 Photographer Richard Barnes was hired by the Legion of Honor museum to document the building's architectural history and changes as they underwent a renovation; he was able to capture a series of images of the juxtaposition of the museum and the skeletons that were underneath, images that were later shown at Carnegie Museum of Art's Heinz Architectural Center in 2001.

-Some of the remaining artifact from the time of the graveyard still at Lincoln Park, include the Kong Chow funerary structure and the Ladies’ Seaman’s Friend Society bronze obelisk monument.
+Some of the remaining artifact from the time of the graveyard still at Lincoln Park, include the Kong Chow funerary structure and the Ladies’ Seaman's Friend Society bronze obelisk monument.
 The Chinese inscription translated says, it is a temporary resting place for travelers from Kong Chow (present day Guangzhou) in southern China, which is referring to the Chinese tradition of returning the bones to their homeland.

 As of 2021, there was no park or city markers or city memorials referring to the past history of the space as a cemetery, however there has been a community effort to try to add archeological landmark status.
 In October 2022, the city designated this the first archeological landmark, and added a new sign to memorize the history as a cemetery.